 740 Aesthetics is one of the few practices in the U.S. to offer the new Sientra® breast implant.
 This recently FDA-approved implant is composed of a cohesive silicone gel that allows for a very natural look and feel.
 Sientra® implants come in a variety of sizes and shapes, as well as smooth and textured surfaces.
 They are also known for a reduced risk of developing folds and wrinkles.
 Sientra® breast implants are designed to not only restore breast volume, but also result in the best possible proportions.
 These implants, sometimes referred to as “gummy bear implants” because of the strong gel composition, are more resistant to leaking in the unlikely event of rupture, and have been shown to provide remarkably natural results.

 Dr. Broumand and Dr. Maman offer fat grafting as an effective breast reconstruction technique.
 Fat grafting uses fat harvested from a different part of your body to reconstruct your breast.
 The fat can be enriched with your own stem and regenerative cells, if you choose the cell-enriched fat transfer procedure.
 The goal is to rebuild your breast either completely from your own tissues or in combination with implants.
-We are pioneers in using a patient’s natural tissue / fat in reconstruction of the breast to improve upon other breast reconstruction techniques.
+Our doctors are pioneers in using a patient’s natural tissue/fat in reconstruction of the breast to improve upon other breast reconstruction techniques.

 I have been lucky enough to have Stafford Broumand, M.D. as my Plastic Surgeon for the last decade.
 As a breast cancer survivor, Dr. Broumand has done multiple procedures on me; from the initial phase of expanding my chest area through the process of inserting implants all the way to pioneering a ground breaking fat transfer procedure which replaced the implants with my own tissue.
 I do not and would never, hesitate to assure anyone coming to Dr. Broumand for the first time that they have wound up with a medical professional who brings great talent and true kindness to both his work and his patient care.

 In some cases, a mastectomy may be performed in such a way that the nipple and areola complex can be preserved.
 This type of surgery maintains more of your own anatomy and it can reduce the recovery from your original surgery.
 The mastectomy scar may also be better concealed when compared to a standard mastectomy operation.
 There are a number of things to consider before your surgery.
 Although not everyone is a candidate for a nipple sparing mastectomy, it can be performed for some patients.
-During your consultation with your surgeon, he will discuss the nipple sparing option with you and determine if this may be possible.
+During your consultation with Dr. Broumand or Dr. Maman, they will discuss the nipple sparing option with you and determine if this may be possible.

 TRAM Flap Breast Reconstruction

 A TRAM (transverse rectus abdominis myocutaneous) flap breast reconstruction procedure relies on using your own tissue, taken from your abdomen, to build a new breast following a mastectomy.
-Dr. Stafford R. Broumand uses the entire rectus abdominis muscle to carry the abdominal skin and fat up to the chest wall.
+At our practice, our doctors use the entire rectus abdominis muscle to carry the abdominal skin and fat up to the chest wall.
 Your breast shape will be created from this tissue.
 In order to transfer the flap to the chest, the muscle is tunneled under the upper abdominal skin.

 The TRAM flap can be used for reconstructing one or both breasts.
-If you undergo unilateral reconstruction with Dr. Stafford R. Broumand or Dr. Daniel Y. Maman, the TRAM flap can potentially offer better symmetry than using an implant.
+If you undergo unilateral reconstruction with Dr. Broumand or Dr. Maman, the TRAM flap can potentially offer better symmetry than using an implant.
 The result is a more natural-appearing breast reconstruction.

-All of these possible breast reconstruction techniques and surgical options are discussed at length and in detail with your surgeon to give our patients the best possible outcome and meet their specific individual needs.
-Patients can have any subsequent surgeries in the privacy and comfort of our state-of-the-art, nationally and internationally accredited surgery suite.
+All of these possible breast reconstruction techniques and surgical options are discussed at length and in detail with your surgeon to give you the best possible outcome and meet your specific individual needs.
+Additionally, you can have any subsequent surgeries in the privacy and comfort of our state-of-the-art, nationally and internationally accredited surgery suite.

 Breast Reconstruction Recovery and Results